-All the 11 companies evaluated to provide moderate risk, will be monitored and actions specifically considered to verify if risk levels are acceptable.
+All the suppliers evaluated to provide medium risk, will be subject to follow-up investigations to verify if risk levels are acceptable.

-From our findings, the risk of these 11 companies can be put into 2 categories:
+From our findings, the risk of these suppliers can be put into 2 categories:

 - a) Risk for using Conflict Materials or minerals from conflict areas in production.
-This is a general challenge for the battery industry, i.e., cobalt is widely used as a component in lithium and the Democratic Republic of Congo is a significant country of origin for cobalt.
-Q-Free's suppliers within this industry has all very developed and controlled supply chains.
-Still, none of them can categorically state that their supply chain is 100% healthy.
+This is a general challenge for the manufacturers of electronic components and the battery industry, i.e., cobalt is widely used as a component in lithium and the Democratic Republic of Congo is a significant country of origin for cobalt. - Q-Free's suppliers within these industries has all very developed and controlled supply chains.
+Still, although demonstrating robust due dilligence processes, suppliers have been viewed to contain medium risk as none of them can categorically state that their supply chain is 100% healthy.
 Thus, Q-Free will monitor their improvement works closely going forward, while still evaluate introduction of new suppliers. - b) Geographical risk.
 I.e., as Q-Free works within the electronics industry, we have several Chinese suppliers, or suppliers that purchase manufacturing services in China.
 We have not identified any direct significant risks, still China is an area with known challenges.
-Note, Chinese suppliers remain minor in size compared to Q-Free's operation.